ltzone/HOverifier/README.md

 - general specification
   - first implemented as user declared, then find ways to automate it
   > prefer with explicit instantiation, because it fits the design of user-defined predicate
+  - implemented by adding an extra constraint to the solver
 - if structure
 - ADT, match structure
 - refine the disjunctive normal form reasoning